TheRakeshPurohit/codewarrior/README.md

 https://youtu.be/tZkllJ9mieU

 # Features
-* Code search by regex pattern
+* Recursive code search by regex pattern and file extension
-* Resources to custom rules
+* Resources to load and search custom rules
-* HTTPd view with web socket resources
+* HTTPd view with web socket resources and jquery
-* Recursive scan
 * Syntax highlight by programming language
 * Resource to control IP address access by allow list.